 Botanical Name: Stephanotis floribunda

-Add spectacular fragrance to any room with Madagascar jasmine.
+Add spectacular fragrance to a room with Madagascar jasmine.
 It's a beauty, too.
 Those long thick vines are densely covered with glossy, evergreen leaves and an abundance of white star-shaped flowers.

 Clusters of creamy white, tubular flower buds arise from the leaf axils.
 Give your plant plenty of light, and you can expect a profusion of 5-petaled, waxy flowers from spring through summer.
 Each bloom lasts for several days.

 No blooms?
 Lack of sunlight is the top reason for lack of flowers.
 Put your jasmine plant in a sunny window, sunroom or greenhouse to give it the light it needs.
 Young plants may not bloom much, so be patient -- the wait is worth it.